 Frame's chimney-leak approach

+If a storm is part of the picture, Frame documents observed roof conditions; coverage and claim decisions stay between you and your insurer.
 If water is entering now, use the DFW emergency roof leak guide first.